 Help your kids adopt the easiest pet ever — a ROCK!
 (I know.
 Why didn’t you think of this before?)
 Once your child adopts a rock, he can dress it up, name it, and give it a home!
-Not only that, add literacy learning with this funny and fun writing project / activity.
+Not only that, add literacy learning with a funny and fun writing activity.

-Use Laura Numeroff’s 10-Step Guide to Living with Your Monster as a mentor text from which you’ll help your child write her own guide to caring for her pet rock.
+Use a procedural “How-To” book like Laura Numeroff’s 10-Step Guide to Living with Your Monster as a mentor text from which you’ll help your child write her own guide to caring for her pet rock.